state-adapt/state-adapt/apps/docs/src/app/concepts/sources.md

 The drawback is rare, but it does occur: Since we only subscribe to the first observable, cold observables like those created from `of` and `timer` that you would expect to fire for each individual store that uses them will actually only fire for the first store that uses that exact observable reference.
 The solution?
 Just create a new reference for each store that uses it.
 This can be achieved either through a factory function, such as `getTimer = () => timer(5000)`, or by wrapping the reference in a `defer()` when passing it into another store (simply calling `.pipe()` on an observable doesn't seem to create a new reference, so that doesn't work).
 There might be a more clever workaround, but these work.

-This situation is rare and the benefits from having 1 action in Redux Devtools per event is well worth this drawback.
+This situation is rare and the benefit of having 1 action in Redux Devtools per event is well worth this drawback.
 But it is good to know about so you can deal with it when you come across it.

-### No Multiple Events

-One of StateAdapt's core aims is to maximize reusability of state management patterns.
-This is good, but when it comes to sources, it can be easy to go a little too far.
-State adapters have no opinion on what sources are going to cause their state changes, and this is intentional.
-The responsibility to define these sources lies with the consumers of these adapters, because there may be multiple stores that need to react to those same sources.
-If sources were provided with each adapter, developers would be tempted to use them all and just call `.next()` on each of them for single events, which is the problem discussed in [No Multiple Sources](/concepts/sources#no-multiple-sources).
-In other words, providing sources that can be reused across multiple event types/origins can lead to imperatively updating multiple sources in response to single events.

-When looking at Redux Devtools you want to be able to understand exactly which sources actions are coming from.
-If you do end up creating utility methods for generating sources (like [`getHttpSources`](/concepts/sources#gethttpsources)) make sure you are able to accept a scope to prepend to each source type.
-Refer to [`getHttpSources`](/concepts/sources#gethttpsources) as an example.

-[Mike Ryan's talk on good action hygene](https://www.youtube.com/watch?v=JmnsEvoy-gY) applies to StateAdapt sources.
+## Synthetic Sources

 It is generally safer to define sources as close as possible to where the events themselves are emitted from.
-For example, if you are creating a source for a button click, you should prefer defining it right in the same component as the button itself, or at least a service that is dedicated to that component.
+For example, if you are creating a source for a button click, you should prefer defining it right in the same component as the button itself, or at least in a service that is dedicated to that component.

+But we can't easily refer directly to the DOM nodes themselves in our TypeScript, which is what would really be ideal.
+So, there will always be a separate reference we use instead.
+It could be created with [`Source`](/concepts/sources#source).
+Or, if only one store is interested in our source, why not let the store provide some default sources our templates can refer to directly?

+This is okay as long as we clearly understand that as soon as a 2nd store becomes interested in that DOM event, we create a dedicated source for that event, using [`Source`](/concepts/sources#source).

+The simple rule to follow is this: Don't write callback functions (or event handlers).
+They are just containers for imperative code.
+Instead, push a minimal update from the template to a single place in TypeScript, and let everything downstream take responsibility for itself and react if necessary.